 7.GM.3 Solve real-world and other mathematical problems involving scale drawings of geometric figures, including computing actual lengths and areas from a scale drawing.
 Create a scale drawing by using proportional reasoning.

 7.GM.5 Understand the formulas for area and circumference of a circle and use them to solve real-world and other mathematical problems; give an informal derivation of the relationship between circumference and area of a circle.

-7.DSP.1 Understand that statistics can be used to gain information about a population by examining a sample of the population and generalizations about a population from a sample are valid only if the sample is representative of that population.
-Understand that random sampling tends to produce representative samples and support valid inferences.
+7.DSP.1 Understand that statistics can be used to gain information about a population by examining a sample of the population.
+Understand that conclusions and generalizations about a population from a sample are valid only if the sample is representative of that population and that random sampling tends to produce representative samples and support valid inferences.